jcbarbour72/CIQ_Dev/ConnectIQ/README.md

 #Connect IQ Development Repo

 This is a personal Connect IQ Developement repo.
-This project are for personal enjoyment and practice.
+These projects are for personal enjoyment and practice.
 That's pretty much it.
 Iterate upon this as needed.

 -Coleman